RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="diagrams/drawio/png/cutout-of-wall-mounted-room-temperature-sensor-wifi.png" width="450px" alt="The cutout from the  picture 4 – the wall mounted room temperature sensor – WiFi.">
 </p>
 <p align="center">
 Picture 29: The cutout from the picture 4 – the wall mounted room temperature sensor – WiFi.
 </p>

-In the picture 29 is cutout of part from all drawing (the picture 4) for WRST (variant with WiFi).
-In the picture 30 is a block diagram of the WRST communicates via WiFi and powered by a power adapter (Mean Well GSM06E05-P1J).
-This variant does not have power supply by POE and the circuit W5500 with implementing Ethernet communication as the variant above.
+In the picture 29 is cutout of a part of the entire drawing (the picture 4) for WRST (variant with WiFi).
+In the picture 30 is a block diagram of the WRST communicates via WiFi and is powered by a power adapter (Mean Well GSM06E05-P1J).
+This variant does not have power supply by POE and the circuit W5500 hasn't implemented Ethernet communication as in the variant above.

-In the picture 31 is the top part realized PCB for the WRST with WiFi.
-In the picture 30 is the bottom part realized PCB.
+The top part of realised PCB is shown in the picture 31 for the WRST with WiFi.
+The bottom part of realised PCB is shown in the picture 30.
 In the picture 30 is PCB with the display.

 <p align="center">
 <img src="diagrams/drawio/png/block-diagram-of-wall-mounted-room-temperature-sensor-wifi.png" width="550px" alt="The cutout from the picture 4 – the block diagram of wall-mounted room temperature sensor – WiFi">